fonsecamar/cosmos-inventory-demo/README.md

 > - Azure Functions Basic Plan
 > - Azure Log Analytics Workspace
 > - Azure Application Insights
+>
+> Microsoft Fabric is not created or configured by this automation.

 ## Running the sample